 Here are some visa issues related to travelling to Iran

-- Airport Tourist Visa: Citizens of all countries except Afghanistan, Bangladesh, Colombia, Somalia, USA, UK, Canada, Jordan, Pakistan, Iraq, and India (since Mar.
+- Airport Tourist Visa of Iran: Citizens of all countries except Afghanistan, Bangladesh, Colombia, Somalia, USA, UK, Canada, Jordan, Pakistan, Iraq, and India (since Mar.
 2014) can obtain a Tourist Visa Upon Arrival (for up to 30days) at the airports of:

 - Imam Khomeini International Airport, Tehran (IKA)